 A big part of the MaxR build will focus around tightening up a few soft areas around the engine and transmission.
 The factory Golf R is designed to work for a wide range of customers in loads of different situations.
 Comfort is always a big concern and one way of making things a bit more comfortable is to give up performance.
 VW did this was by using soft Engine, Transmission and Subframe mounts.
 They are not necessarily poor from the factory, don't get me wrong, but there is plenty of room for improvement for the enthusiast.

 The factory mounts allow quite a bit of engine movement when accelerating quickly off the line and between shifts.
 On front wheel drive cars, you'll even experience wheel hop in slippery conditions which can ultimately lead to broken components.
-To reduce the slop, we worked with VWR to tighten things up a bit.
+To reduce the slop, we changed the mounts.